-Riva: When Pharaoh saw rain with the hail, he saw that Hashem has mercy even amidst His anger; he said "Hashem ha'Tzadik."
-He requested only for the voices and hail to cease.
+Riva: When Pharaoh saw rain with the hail, he saw that Hashem has mercy even amidst His anger, so he said "Hashem ha'Tzadik."
+He asked only for the voices and hail to cease.
 1

 In the warning about the Makah and the discussion of prayer to remove it, there was no mention of rain.
 Why does it say that the rain did not reach the ground?

-Ba'al ha'Turim: This teaches that Tefilah of Tzadikim withholds rain, and [we learn from David that it] brings rain.
+Ba'al ha'Turim: This teaches that Tefilah of Tzadikim withholds rain, and [we learn from David ha'Melech that it] brings rain.

 Perhaps this was so Pharaoh could not point at a drop of rain and say 'it was a tiny hailstone that later melted!"
 Similarly, Moshe said 'about midnight' to thwart any claim that the plague was not like Moshe said.
 This is unlike the Malbim (refer to 9:34:151:2).
 Even if before, Hashem gave Pharaoh room to err (the magicians were able to imitate the first two plagues; also refer to 9:7:151:1), perhaps this was only while Pharaoh had free choice, but not once Hashem hardened his heart, starting with the plague of boils.
-(PF)
+(PF).

 Riva: Hashem stopped the rain in order to help Pharaoh harden his heart.
 (PF) Refer to 9:34:151:1.